5464jmy/NOCUDARuntime/pybind11/docs/advanced/cast/strings.rst

 Character literals
 ==================

-C++ functions that accept character literals as input will receive the first character of a Python ``str`` as their input.
+C++ functions that accept character literals as inputPtr will receive the first character of a Python ``str`` as their inputPtr.
 If the string is longer than one Unicode character, trailing characters will be ignored.

 When a character literal is returned from C++ (such as a ``char`` or a